-The whistleblower lawyers at Zuckerman Law have experience representing whistleblowers before the IRS and routinely represents whistleblowers in whistleblower retaliation cases.
+The whistleblower retaliation lawyers at Zuckerman Law have experience representing whistleblowers before the IRS and routinely represent whistleblowers in whistleblower retaliation cases.
 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.

 If you are seeking representation in a whistleblower retaliation case, click here, or call us at 202-262-8959 to schedule a confidential consultation.

 Whistleblower Protection for Nonprofit Employees Disclosing Grant Fraud

 False Claims Act Whistleblower Protection for Government Contractors and GranteesFalse Claims Act Whistleblower Protection Law

 As discussed in NEW YORK EX REL.
 TZAC, INC. v.
 NEW ISRAEL FUND, 520 F. Supp.
 3d 362 (SDNY Feb 16, 2021):